ricmmartins/linuxvm-cloud-init/README.md

 * Clone the Github repo [https://github.com/ricmmartins/simple-php-app.git](https://github.com/ricmmartins/simple-php-app.git) under /usr/share
 * Move the content of /var/www/html to /var/www/html-bkp
 * Create a symbolic link from the content of /usr/share/simple-php-app on /var/www/html

-✔️ You can use vim, or simple type "code" to open a VS Code inside the cloud shell.

 ## Create a resource group